selenium

 Recommended daily dose

 The recommended daily allowance (RDA) for selenium is 55 micrograms (µg) for adult men and women.
-However, the intake of selenium should not exceed 400 µg per day, as too much intake can be harmful to health and can lead to symptoms such as nausea, diarrhea, skin rashes and, in severe cases, hair loss and nerve damage.
+However, selenium intake should not exceed 400 µg per day, as excessive intake can be harmful and may lead to symptoms such as nausea, diarrhea, skin rashes, and in severe cases, hair loss and nerve damage.

 Precautions

-While selenium provides health benefits in moderate amounts, excessive intake, particularly through supplements, can be harmful.
-It is important to maintain a balanced diet and, if necessary, speak to a healthcare provider about the appropriate dosage of selenium to avoid negative effects.
+While selenium offers health benefits in moderate amounts, excessive intake, particularly through supplements, can be harmful.
+It is important to maintain a balanced diet and, if necessary, consult a healthcare provider about appropriate selenium dosage to avoid adverse effects.

-If there are signs of selenium deficiency or excess, it is advisable to consult a doctor who can recommend appropriate diagnosis and treatment to ensure optimal selenium intake and support hair health.
+If you experience signs of selenium deficiency or excess, it is advisable to consult a doctor who can recommend an appropriate diagnosis and treatment to ensure optimal selenium intake and support hair health.

 Similar terms